-The Fund's direct investments will, at the time of purchase, comply with the ESG requirements of the Fund's Benchmark Index.
-If any of the securities cease to comply with the ESG requirements of the Fund's Benchmark Index, the Fund may hold such securities until such time as the relevant securities cease to form part of the Benchmark Index and it is possible and practicable (in the Investment Manager's view) to liquidate the position.
+It is intended that the Fund's direct investments will, at the time of purchase, comply with the ESG requirements and/or ESG ratings of the Fund's Benchmark Index.
+The Fund may continue to hold securities which no longer comply with the ESG requirements and/or ESG ratings of the Fund's Benchmark Index until such time as the relevant securities cease to form part of the Benchmark Index and it is possible and practicable (in the Investment Manager's view) to liquidate the position.

-For the purposes of complying with AMF ESG Rules, the Fund will adopt a best-in-class approach to sustainable investing.
-The best-in-class approach means that by investing in a portfolio of securities that as far as possible and practicable consists of the component securities of the Benchmark Index, it is expected that the Fund will invest in the best issuers from an ESG perspective (based on the ESG criteria of the Benchmark Index) within each relevant sector of activities covered by the Benchmark Index.
+For the purposes of complying with AMF ESG Rules, the Fund will adopt a binding and significant ESG optimisation approach to sustainable investing.
+As part of this approach, the Fund will aim to invest in a portfolio of securities that, as far as possible and practicable, consists of the component securities of the Benchmark Index, optimises exposure to issuers in order to achieve a higher ESG rating and reduces exposure to carbon emissions compared to the Parent Index while meeting other constraints of the ESG optimisation.
 More than 90% of the net assets of the Fund, excluding Cash Holdings and daily dealing money market collective investment schemes, are rated or analysed in accordance with the ESG criteria of the Benchmark Index.
 For FDI, any such analyses will apply only to the underlying securities.
-By adopting the ESG methodology of the Benchmark Index, the Fund applies the extra-financial indicator upgrade approach for the purposes of the AMF ESG Rules, which means that the weighted average environmental indicator of the Fund (being the relevant extra-financial indicator of the Fund) will be at least 20% better than the weighted average environmental indicator of the Parent Index (as defined below) based on a reduction of carbon emission intensity.
+By adopting the ESG methodology of the Benchmark Index, the Fund applies the extra-financial indicator upgrade approach for the purposes of the AMF ESG Rules, which means that the average environmental indicator of the Fund (being the relevant extra-financial indicator of the Fund) will be at least 20% better than the average environmental indicator of the Parent Index (as defined below) based on a reduction of carbon emission intensity.

-The Base Currency of iShares Edge MSCI World Minimum Volatility ESG UCITS ETF is US Dollar (US\$).
+The Base Currency of iShares MSCI World Quality Dividend ESG UCITS ETF is US Dollar (US\$).

-The MSCI World Minimum Volatility ESG Reduced Carbon Target Index measures the performance of a sub-set of global developed market equity securities within the MSCI World Index (the "Parent Index") with a minimum volatility profile, subject to certain risk diversification and carbon reduction exposure constraints, and which comply with the index provider's weighted-average industry-adjusted ESG score improvement criteria, when compared to the Parent Index.
+The MSCI World High Dividend Yield ESG Reduced Carbon Target Select Index aims to reflect the performance of a sub-set of equity securities worldwide within the MSCI World Index (the "Parent Index") with targeted exposure to companies with higher than average dividend yields and quality characteristics using an optimisation process.
+The optimisation process aims to maximise exposure to the dividend yield factor and reduce exposure to carbon intensity and potential emissions, increase the ESG score and control the tracking error, each relative to the Parent Index.

-The Benchmark Index seeks to exclude issuers from the Parent Index based on their involvement in the following business lines/activities (or related activities): controversial weapons, nuclear weapons, civilian firearms, tobacco, oil sands and thermal coal.
+The Benchmark Index excludes issuers from the Parent Index based on their involvement in the following business lines/activities (or related activities): controversial weapons, conventional weapons, nuclear weapons, civilian firearms, tobacco, thermal coal and oil sands.
 The index provider defines what constitutes "involvement" in each restricted activity.
 This may be based on percentage of revenue, a defined total revenue threshold, or any connection to a restricted activity regardless of the amount of revenue received.
 Issuers that are classified as violating United Nations Global Compact principles (which are widely accepted corporate sustainability principles that meet fundamental responsibilities in areas such as anti-corruption, human rights, labour and environment) are also excluded.